 - 1. Apply for additional Housing Choice Vouchers (HCV), where appropriate - Received authorization for 44 tenant protection vouchers for tenants being displaced as part of Western Manor contract loss - Will continue to seek opportunities - 2.
-Acquire and/or build developments to expand GDPM's portfolio offerings - Acquired Dayton View Commons and Senior Village which added 80 units to GDPM's portfolio - 3.
-Encourage assisted units in private developments throughout Montgomery County
+Acquire and/or build developments to expand GDPM's portfolio offerings - Acquired Dayton View Commons and Senior Village which added 80 units to GDPM's portfolio - Received 9% Tax Credit Award for the development of Germantown Crossing; a 50 unit family development. - Submitted 9% Tax Credit application for Renew Miami Chapel Phase 1.
+This will replace up to 50 Desoto Bass units with newly constructed units on site. - Updating 36 units in the former AMP 1 Scattered Sites properties in order to provide relocation options to public housing tenants and tenants displaced during RAD conversions.
+In addition to providing relocation at the Scattered Sites, GDPM intends to accept tenant based vouchers. - 3.
+Encourage assisted units in private developments throughout Montgomery County - Participate in planning for the Fairgrounds housing development - Executed HAP Contract for a PBV Unit at the Wolf Creek Homes development. - 4.
+Seek partnerships in order to create leverage opportunities for additional housing options - Partnering with Citywide Development and the City of Dayton to apply for 5/3 Neighborhood Investment program

-- Participate in planning for the Fairgrounds housing development - 4.
-Seek partnerships in order to create leverage opportunities for additional housing options - Partnering with Citywide Development and the City of Dayton to apply for 5/3 Neighborhood Investment program - Expanded development partnerships by adding 2 additional development partners for a total of 4. - Participate in Community Land Trust committee to create an additional tool to advance and preserve affordable housing
+- Expanded development partnerships by adding 2 additional development partners for a total of 4. - Participate in Community Land Trust committee to create an additional tool to advance and preserve affordable housing - A partnership with Amazon is pending.